the-t-in-rtf/fluid-json-schema/docs/schemaValidatedComponent.md

 ```

 Note that the `type` and `format` from the base grade are inherited and do not need to be defined again.
 The effective
-merged schema (for purposes of illustration, not including material inherited from `gpii.schema.component`) now looks
+merged schema (for purposes of illustration, not including material inherited from `fluid.schema.component`) now looks
 something like:

 ```json